Learn then Decide: A Learning Approach for Designing Data Marketplaces: Regret Analysis

-This result establishes that the instantaneous regret can be bounded by the squared density estimation error.
-Building on this proposition, we analyze the instantaneous regret of the online MAPP mechanism in Algorithm \ref{algo} separately for the exploration and exploitation stages.
+This proposition shows that instantaneous regret is controlled by the squared uniform density estimation error.
+Building on this, we next analyze the instantaneous regret of online MAPP in Algorithm~\ref{algo}, separately for the exploration and exploitation stages.